On Isodual Cyclic Codes over Finite Fields and Finite Chain Rings: Monomial Equivalence

 \section{Introduction}

-Two codes $C$ and $C'$ are called monomially equivalent if there exists a monomial permutation which send one to the other.
 A code which is equivalent to its dual is called an isodual code.
-For some parameters, one can prove that there are no cyclic self-dual codes over finite fields or finite chain rings, whereas isodual codes can exist.
+Here we only consider monomial equivalence, which is the most important.
+For some parameters, one can prove that there are no cyclic self-dual codes over finite chain rings~\cite{aicha2011,BGGP}, whereas isodual codes can exist.
 Isodual codes are important because they are related to lattices.
-Jia et al.~\cite{jia1,jia2} recently constructed cyclic isodual codes using scalar transformations and multipliers.
-Mihoubi and Sol\'e~\cite{MS2 ,MS1} constructed monomial isodual codes over $\F_3$ and $\F_5$.
-Note that multiplier equivalence is a monomial equivalence, but the converse is not true in general.
-The purpose of this paper is to construct cyclic isodual codes over finite chain rings.
-We also give specific constructions over finite fields, since they are a special case of finite chain rings.
-We extend the concept of duadic codes over finite fields to finite chain rings.
-Several construction of isodual codes and self-dual codes are given.
-Note that duadic codes over finite fields codes form an important class of linear codes from both the theoretical and practical perspectives.
-They were first introduced by Leon et al. \cite{Leon} as generalized quadratic residue cyclic codes over fields.
-Rushanan \cite{rushanan2} generalized these codes to duadic abelian codes.
-Duadic codes over $Z_4$ were presented by Langevin et al. \cite{Langevin}, and over $\F_2+u\F_2$ by San Ling et al. \cite{SanLing}, but the existence of duadic codes over general finite chain rings has not yet been determined.
+Recently, isodual cyclic codes over finite fields were constructed from duadic codes~\cite{BGGI}.
+The purpose of this paper is to extend the concept of duadic codes to finite chain rings and to extend the construction of isodual codes in~\cite{BGGI} to finite chain rings.
+Note that duadic codes over $\Z_4$ were presented by Langevin et al. \cite{Langevin}, over $\F_2+u\F_2$ by Ling et al. \cite{SanLing}, and over $\Z_{2k}$ by Bachoc et al. \cite{bachoc}.

+The remainder of this paper is organized as follows.
+Section 2 provides some preliminary results.
+In Section 3, the structure of cyclic codes of length $2^am$ over finite chain rings is presented.
+Section 4 gives conditions on the existence of isodual cyclic codes over finite chain rings, and several constructions are presented.
+Some constructions of isodual cyclic codes over finite chain rings are provided in Section 5 using the lifts of duadic codes over the residue field.